pescobar/build-singularity-rpms-in-singularity/README.md

 $> sudo singularity build /tmp/singularity_rpms.simg singularity_rpms.def
 ```

+You will get the rpms and build logs in `/tmp/rpmbuild`

 If you don't have Singularity you can build the rpms in a Vagrant VM like this:

 ```